The most popular ways of choosing a career are often the most unsuccessful in achieving job satisfaction.

 When going through the process of how to choose a career, most people who have a previous employment history select a career that is similar to their previous employment.

-The main problem with this approach is that the last job a person did usually includes all the key elements of a career they did not like [that is usually why they are changing careers
+The main problem with this approach is that the last job a person did usually includes all the key elements of a career they did not like

 So if the new career choice is based on experience in that job, they are only heading for more of the same.